 The Hunt Continues – ADeeper Dive

 When the boys finally corner the sow, the act of killing is no longer a simple hunt; it becomes a ritual of domination.
-In real terms, the spear that punctures the animal’s flank is followed by a chorus of guttural chants, each participant adding a new layer of aggression to the scene.
+But the spear that punctures the animal’s flank is followed by a chorus of guttural chants, each participant adding a new layer of aggression to the scene.
 This collective violence serves two purposes: it reinforces the group’s fragile cohesion while simultaneously exposing the fissures beneath.

 Simon’s solitary encounter with the decapitated head introduces a darker theological undercurrent.
 The “Lord of the Flies” does not merely speak; it mirrors the boys’ own inner darkness, forcing them to confront the notion that the true monster resides within their own hearts.
 This revelation unsettles the group’s nascent sense of invincibility, planting a seed of doubt that will later blossom into outright paranoia.